UniMatchApp/UniMatchApi/README.md

 ## Key Components

-- **Controllers**: Handle incoming HTTP requests and delegate tasks to the appropriate services or commands.
+- **Controllers**: Handle incoming HTTP requests and delegate surveys to the appropriate services or commands.
     - **Example**: `UserController`, `EventController`, `MessageController`.

 - **Commands**: Encapsulate the business logic for specific actions.